yohanesokta/yohanesokta/README.md

-<h2 align="left">Hi 👋!
-My name is Yohanes Oktanio and I'm a Student, from Universitas Trunojoyo Madura</h2>
+<h1 align="center">Hi 👋!
+My name is Yohanes Oktanio</h1>
+<p align="center">I'm a Student, from Universitas Trunojoyo Madura</p>

+> I'm highly interested in becoming a Backend Developer and DevOps Engineer, diving deep into the world of programming and system optimization.

+---

 ###